maybe-finance/maybe/README.md

 The business end of things didn't work out and so we shut things down mid-2023.

-We spend the better part of $1,000,000 building the app (employees + contractors, data providers/services, infrastructure, etc).
+We spent the better part of $1,000,000 building the app (employees + contractors, data providers/services, infrastructure, etc).

 We're now reviving the product as a fully open-source project.
 The goal is to let you run the app yourself, for free, and use it to manage your own finances and eventually offer a hosted version of the app for a small monthly fee.